ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

 Kinetic-fluid Hybrid Model
 ==========================

-Many problems in plasma physics fall in a class where electron kinetics do not play a critical role in the solution.
+Many problems in plasma physics fall in a class where both electron kinetics and electromagnetic waves do not play a critical role in the solution.
 Examples of such situations include the study of collisionless magnetic reconnection and instabilities driven by ion temperature anisotropy, to mention only two.
 For these kinds of problems the